On the initial value problem for semiclassical gravity without and with quantum state collapses: Semiclassical gravity in the absence of quantum state collapses: physical solutions, the surface Hadamard condition and some initial value conjectures

 where $\mathscr{T}^{(1)}_{ab}(x,x')$, $\mathscr{T}^{(2)}_{ab}(x,x')$, $\mathscr{T}^{(3)}_{ab}(x,x')$, $\mathscr{T}^{(4)}_{ab}(x,x')$ are as in \eqref{4bits}, and perform the resulting limit in $\cal C$.

 For the above purpose of defining the right hand side of Einstein's equations, we may, as we remarked in Section \ref{Sect:star}, replace the exact Hadamard subtraction piece, $H_\ell$, by what we called there $H_\ell^{\rm DF}$.
-But, just as in the scalar Yukawa or electodynamics models, we will also anyway need, for initial classical gravitational data, $g_{ij}, \dot g_{ij}, g^{(2)}_{ij}, g^{(3)}_{ij}$, on an initial surface, $\cal C$, to be able to identify a set of `surface Hadamard' states which will have well-defined values for the four unapproximated quantities $H_\ell, \partial_t H_\ell, \partial_{t'}H_\ell, \partial_t\partial_{t'}H_\ell$ on $\cal C$ and this in turn will require it to be possible, for any such state, to infer the values of all the time derivatives (i.e.\ $g^{(n)}_{ij}$ for all $n$) of the metric on $\cal C$.
-In either case (i.e.\ approximate subtraction piece $H_\ell^{\rm DF}$, or exact subtraction piece, $H_\ell$) this will require us to deal with two new issues that did not arise in the scalar Yukawa model, one of which we have already discussed in semiclassical electrodynamics.
+But, just as in the scalar Yukawa or electodynamics models, we will also anyway need, for initial classical gravitational data, $g_{ij}, \dot g_{ij}, g^{(2)}_{ij}, g^{(3)}_{ij}$, on an initial surface, $\cal C$, to be able to identify a set of `surface Hadamard' states which will have well-defined singular structures for the four unapproximated quantities $H_\ell, \partial_t H_\ell, \partial_{t'}H_\ell, \partial_t\partial_{t'}H_\ell$ on $\cal C$.
+This in turn will require it to be possible, for any such state, to infer the values of all the time derivatives (i.e.\ $g^{(n)}_{ij}$ for all $n$) of the metric on $\cal C$.
+In either case (i.e.\ approximate subtraction piece $H_\ell^{\rm DF}$, or exact subtraction piece, $H_\ell$) this will require us to deal with two issues that did not arise in the scalar Yukawa model, although the second had a counterpart in semiclassical electrodynamics.